zamiul20/Basal-Library/Documentation/Converting_Bases/depolarising.md

 The digits on the lower 'channel' will become negative, from positive, so we have to compensate, by doing some arithmetic - keep in mind the base's value is 10

-Either: (If the velocity is 1, do the following) for every digit [i] in the bottom channel, do replace it with [base_value - i], which is [10 - i] as the base_value is 10, then we increment the following digit by 1
+Either: (If the velocity is 1, do the following) for every digit [i] in the bottom channel, replace it with [base_value - i], which is [10 - i] as the base_value is 10, then we increment the following digit by 1

 3  2  1  0       3   2   1   0    : Positions of digits

 1     5     -->  2       6
    3     7  -->      7       3    <10দT 2763 = <10T 1357

+Or: (Works for any velocity, also the method of the code files) for every digit [i] in the bottom channel, add ( (base_value x 2 - 2 x digit_value) x (base_value ^ (digit_position x velocity)) ) to a new number (starting at 0), and when you have completed the whole of the bottom channel, add the new number to the original number

+3  2  1  0       3   2   1   0    : Positions of digits

+1     5     -->  1   3   5   7
+   3     7  --> +1   4   0   6  - Column addition
+                 2   7   6   3  -> <10ঋT 2763 = <10T 1357
 ```

+NOTE: for Fractal bases (of both types), use array syntax